GothenburgBitFactory/taskwarrior/docs/src/reports.md

 ]
 ```

-The filter is a list of filter arguments, just like those that can be used on the command line.
+The `filter` property is a list of [filters](./filters.md).
-See the `ta help` output for more details on this syntax.
-It will be merged with any filters provided on the command line, when the report is invoked.
+It will be merged with any filters provided on the command line when the report is invoked.

 The sort order is defined by an array of tables containing a `sort_by` property and an optional `ascending` property.
 Tasks are compared by the first criterion, and if that is equal by the second, and so on.